 - Is there any difference in improved writing assessment (difference between post- and pre-assessment) among those who did use and those who did not use the language support services?

-Dissemination: I will share the findings of the grant to FHS, SFU, or teaching learning conference(s) as appropriate in 2019.
+Knowledge sharing: I will share the findings of the grant to FHS, SFU, or teaching learning conference(s) as appropriate in 2019.
 I am also considering publishing article(s) in peer review journals.